-When a medical certificate is provided to the deputy principal for a misadventure, the deputy principal will ensure that the student's attendance record is amended and the medical certificate securely filed.
+When a medical certificate is provided to the Deputy Principal or I/M coordinator for a misadventure, they will ensure that the student's attendance record is amended, and the medical certificate securely filed.

 5. Considering a student appeal

 5.1 Illness or misadventure occurring immediately before or during the task(s)